eduardoewgo/bitstrapped-api/README.md

     - BigQuery

 ## Considerations
-I believe a few things could be done differently, however I assumed the purpose of this was to test different areas inside inside GCP, so I believe it would be fine for that.
+I believe a few things could be done differently, however I assumed the purpose of this was to test different areas inside inside GCP.